LearnPythonWithRune/LearnPythonWithRune/README.md

 ## Social media

-I post weekly Python programming videos on YouTube
-- See my YouTube channel [Learn Python With Rune][youtube]
+- Subscribe to my YouTube channel [Learn Python With Rune][youtube] and learn Python from the industry

-I tweet all the time about Python stuff
-- See my Twitter profile [@PythonWithRune][twitter]

-I post on Facebook about Python
+- You can connect with me on Twitter profile [@PythonWithRune][twitter], where I engage with Python learners
-- See my page on Facebook [Learn Python With Rune][facebook]
+- If you prefer Facebook get in touch with me through [Learn Python With Rune][facebook]
+- Follow and star the repos you enjoy here on [GitHub/LearnPythonWithRune](https://github.com/LearnPythonWithRune)

 ---